iLynx26/dictionaries-iLynx26/examples/README.md

 <!-- 598 -->
-## Example 13: Word Length Statistics - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)
+## Example 13: Word Length Statistics

 **Problem:** The program receives a line containing words separated by spaces.
 For each word in the text, count the number of times it appears before it.
 The output should be in reverse alphanumeric order.